LBruni98/ZSL-The-Climate-Menace/README.md

 Burndown charts are effective in the sense that that they derive from the project backlogs, providing a good representation of the key data, which is the remaining work.
 The work in the actual line presented, shows that progress is being made and motivates the team; the line going ever closer to zero and considering if they are behind, would work harder to either reach the ideal line or before where it ends.

 ### 2.7 Communication
+The team will meet 3 weeks during college time to desicuss
 ### 2.8 Risks

 ### 2.9 ZSL Project Backlog